Magic Words that Solve every Financial or Debt Problem? Don’t Buy it.

-You may have heard of one of the magic-word fads that’s going around, the “Accept for Value” response to bills.
-As you will see, it involves certain very specific formulae to accomplish something that seems to anyone applying common sense to be impossible.
+You may have heard of one of the magic-word fads going around lately, the “Accept for Value” response to bills.
+As you will see, it supposedly invokes certain very specific formulae to accomplish something that would seem to be impossible to anyone using common sense.
 As with most of the “magic word” fads, this one will get you in big trouble if you try it.
 Don’t.

 Before getting deeply into the mechanics and theory of the “accept for value” idea, consider: if you were creating a law that you wanted to apply to everyone, would you write it in secret code that only a few people could understand?